-One day, while hanging in New York, I got into Rudy’s Music Shop.
-At the shop’s bass section I asked for “something cool.”
+One day, while hanging out in New York, I got into Rudy’s Music Stop.
+At the shop’s bass section, I asked for “something cool.”
 The representative asked me “have you heard about the Pensa basses?”
 I said I had heard about the name, but I didn’t remember when or where.

 Both volume controls have a “pull” function.
 The neck pickup volume control turns the electronics to passive mode, while the bridge pickup control alters the pickup configuration from parallel to serial.